 SAJ

-SAJ is a wrapper around RSJ that understands the "%SPLIT" and "%JOIN" commands.
+SAJ is a wrapper around RSJ that understands the %SPLIT and %JOIN commands.
 It is a distinct and separately licensed product from RSJ.
-SAJ will create a new set of job split files and then correctly run them in parallel via RSJ.
+SAJ creates a new set of job split files and runs them in parallel via RSJ.

-SAJ only will process the %SPLIT and %JOIN commands if they are in the main (initial) job file.
-SAJ uses the error handling capabilities of RSJ to determine what errors should be ignored/processed.
+SAJ only processes %SPLIT and %JOIN commands in the main (initial) job file.
+SAJ uses RSJ's error handling capabilities to determine what errors to ignore or process.
 SAJ outputs the same logging style as RSJ and understands RSJ embedded directives.

 Why use SAJ or its alternatives?

-If a credit union is running a lot of repgens that are taking too much time (wall clock time) and the credit union has a multiple CPU machine, then in some cases, not all, some speedup can be obtained by running in parallel.
-Typically, more speedup can be obtained by getting new hardware and for most credit unions the speedup using SAJ will be marginal.
+If a credit union is running repgens that take too much time and has a multi-CPU machine, some speedup may be possible by running in parallel.
+However, more speedup can often be obtained by getting new hardware, and for most credit unions the speedup from SAJ is marginal.

-The same speedup (or possibly more) can be better obtained via the use of repgen "stacking" which is discussed in another section of this document.
+The same speedup — or more — can often be obtained through repgen stacking, which is discussed in SAJ alternatives.
 SMA Technologies recommends using SAJ as a last resort.

-No one can definitively state which programs can safely run together (unless they have access to ALL the source code involved and perform an in-depth code review).
+No one can definitively state which programs can safely run together unless they have access to all the source code and perform an in-depth code review.

-The parallel mode is assumed to always give a better result, which is often not true.
-This comes from multiple tests at client sites by SMA Technologies.
+The parallel mode is often assumed to give better results, which is frequently not the case.
+This has been demonstrated through multiple tests at customer sites by SMA Technologies.

 Splits and joins are sometimes employed to overcome poor repgen coding or poor batch job design.
-Instead of analyzing why processing is taking an excessive amount of time, the "quick and dirty" solution is to throw in a split.
-Often, the judicious use of repgen stacking will improve performance much more significantly than by using splits and joins.
+Instead of analyzing why processing takes excessive time, the quick solution is to add a split.
+Repgen stacking often improves performance more significantly than splits and joins.

 SAJ SYMnnn JOBFILE [RESTART_POINT]